 - File a police report and get a copy for your records.

 - Exchange information with the other driver and get copies of any of the documents requested by your Mexican insurance policy.

-How do I file a claim for an accident in Canada or Mexico?
+How do I file a claim in Canada or Mexico?